hectorespert/dcs_world_server_terraform/README.md

-# DCS World Dedicated Server Terraform
+# DCS World Dedicated Server Terraform (Work in progress)

 A [Terraform](https://www.terraform.io/) project to provide a DCS World dedicated server in AWS.